All Episodes

 Hi, Rush.

-You know, I at the end of next week, the big story is gonna be the Republicans won and the liberal mainstream media, wow, boy, did they ever get this one wrong, and why?
+You know, at the end of next week, the big story is going to be the Republicans won and the liberal mainstream media.

 Well, a lot of people have that hope.

-It's you know, you look at uh you look at all the polls and you don't see that, uh, but then you look at other things, uh look At individual polls, you see much tighter races than what the national surveys indicate.
+But then you look at other things, look at individual polls, you see much tighter races than what the national surveys indicate.

-Then you look at the early voting and the absentees, and you see Democrats lagging behind Republicans here, which is an indicator of get out the vote and motivation.
+Then you look at the early voting and the absentees and you see Democrats lagging behind Republicans here, which is an indicator to get out the vote and motivation.

-What it also tells us, something I speculated on a couple of weeks ago, that if these races end up as close as uh many people think they're going to be, and if uh the absentee ballots matter, uh you know, those things don't go counted immediately.
+What it also tells us, something I speculated on a couple of weeks ago, that if these races end up as close as many people think they're going to be, and if the absentee ballots matter, those things don't get counted immediately.

-We're not gonna know next Tuesday night or maybe even next Wednesday what the final outcome.
+We're not going to know next Tuesday night or maybe next Wednesday what the final outcome.

 You think we'll know?